 Springs have been used in mechanics and other forms of technology for hundreds of years.
 In the 17th century, Robert Hooke scrutinised springs by testing them repetitively and developed Hooke’s Law, one of the most common physical laws used in mechanics today.
-Since then, springs have been used in everyday objects such as trampolines, watches and mattresses.

 Artificial pacemakers are used to send electrical impulses to the heart if it is beating at an irregular rate.
 It is predominantly used in people who suffer from a slow heartbeat (bradycardia) or a fast heartbeat (tachycardia).
 Because of the technology used, it has saved thousands of lives.
 But did you know that springs are used in pacemakers?

 Biopsy forceps are a type of forceps that are used to extract small samples of body tissue so that it can undergo a medical examination.
-An example of this could be taking a piece of liver tissue to see if there are any abnormal growths or unusual structures occurring within the tissue.
+An example of this could be taking a piece of liver tissue to see if any abnormal growths or unusual structures are occurring within the tissue.
 The reason why biopsy forceps are normally used rather than other types of forceps is because of the spring mechanism that is involved.

 If locking forceps are used within biopsies, mishandling could occur, resulting in patient injury.
 Biopsy forceps ensure minimal harm to the patient, meaning that tissue can be removed quickly, effectively and safely.

 Springs and wire forms are incredibly important within the medical industry.
 These essential components are everywhere, and knowing how they influence our lives is vital for effective spring design.
 That’s why we put so much care and consideration into every spring we manufacture.